-Sr. no. Particulars Details a) Name (s) of the related party & nature of relationship b) Nature of contracts/arrangements/transactions c) Duration of the contracts/arrangements/transactions d) Salient terms of the contracts or arrangements or transactions including the value, if any e) Justification for entering into such contracts or arrangements or transactions Not Applicable f) Date of approval by the Board. g) Amount paid as advances, if any h) Date on which the special resolution was passed in General meeting as required under first proviso to section 188
+Sr. no. Particulars Details a) Name (s) of the related party & nature of relationship b) Nature of contracts/arrangements/transactions c) Duration of the contracts/arrangements/transactions d) Salient terms of the contracts or arrangements or transactions including the value, if any e) Justification for entering into such contracts or arrangements or Not Applicable transactions. f) Date of approval by the Board g) Amount paid as advances, if any h) Date on which the special resolution was passed in General meeting as required under first proviso to section 188

-${\bf 2. \ \ Details \ of \ contracts \ or \ arrangements \ or \ transactions \ not \ at \ Arm's \ length \ basis:}$
+2. Details of contracts or arrangements or transactions at Arm's length basis:

-Sr. no. Particulars Details a) Name (s) of the related party & nature of relationship b) Nature of contracts/arrangements/transactions c) Duration of the contracts/ arrangements/ transactions Not Applicable d) Salient terms of the contracts or arrangements or transactions including the value, if any Not Applicable e) Date of approval by the Board. f) Amount paid as advances, if any
+Sr. no. Particulars Details a) Name (s) of the related party & nature of relationship b) Nature of contracts/arrangements/transactions c) Duration of the contracts/ arrangements/ transactions Not Applicable d) Salient terms of the contracts or arrangements or transactions 110t rippiicubic including the value, if any e) Date(s) of approval by the Board, if any f) Amount paid as advances, if any